affinitydb/doc/mvSQL reference.md

 2. The colon (:), followed by digits, is used to represent a positional [_parameter_](./terminology.md#parameter) in the body of a statement or class definition.
 The colon is also used in [QNames](#qnames).
 3. The period (.) can be used to separate store, class, property names, and path expression.
 It can also be part of numerical constants.
 4. Brackets ({}) are used to select the elements of a collection.
-5. At sign (@), followed by digits, is used to represent a [PIN ID](./terminology.md#pin-id-pid).
-At some places it doesnot followed by digits(e.g. in UPDATE statement and path expression), it means the PIN ID which is processing.
+5. The at sign (@), followed by digits, is used to represent a [PIN ID](./terminology.md#pin-id-pid).
+In some instances, @ may stand alone and represent the currently processed PIN (e.g. in UPDATE statements and path expressions).

 Other cases are standard: